Extending the Dynamical Systems Toolkit: Coupled Fields in Multiscalar Dark Energy: Dynamical systems analysis

 In order to assess the cosmological relevance of a the fixed points of our system, we now determine its stability.
 Stable attractors can represent generic late-time solutions, while unstable or saddle points describe transient behaviour.
 The standard approach to determine stability relies on linearising the system around each critical point and analysing the eigenvalues of the Jacobian.
 If all eigenvalues have non-vanishing real parts, the point is said to be \emph{hyperbolic}, and its stability is determined straightforwardly: negative (positive) real parts signal stability (instability).

 In our setup, however, we find at least two fixed points which feature one or more vanishing eigenvalues, while for other points, special values of the parameters make some of the eigenvalues vanish.
 Such points are \emph{non-hyperbolic}, and the linear analysis alone is inconclusive.
 To investigate their stability we resort to the \emph{centre manifold theory} (CMT), which provides a systematic way to reduce the dynamics to the submanifold spanned by the zero eigenvalue directions, where the leading non-linear terms control the behaviour.
 Intuitively, the CMT allows us to focus only on the “slow” directions of the flow (those associated with zero eigenvalues), while the stable and unstable directions are integrated out.
-As explained for example in \cite{Bahamonde:2017ize,wiggins2003applied}, whenever at least one of the eigenvalue is zero and at least one of the non-zero eigenvalues is positive, the point is unstable.
-Thus, while hyperbolic points can be classified immediately through linearisation, the fate of non-hyperbolic ones requires a more delicate treatment via centre manifold theory (or other methods).
+As explained for example in \cite{Bahamonde:2017ize,wiggins2003applied}, whenever at least one of the eigenvalue is zero and at least one of the non-zero eigenvalues is positive, the point is unstable independently of the presence of additional vanishing eigenvalues, and no centre-manifold analysis is required.
+Thus, while hyperbolic points can be classified immediately through linearisation, the fate of non-hyperbolic ones requires a more delicate treatment via centre manifold theory (or other methods) whenever the non-zero eigenvalues are all negative.

 The eigenvalues of the fixed points for our system are given in Table \ref{tab:eigenv_Exp}, while their corresponding stability properties are summarised in Table \ref{tab:FPs_Exp_stab}.
 In the following, we discuss the stability of each fixed point in detail\footnote{For certain parameter choices, the stability analysis becomes more involved.
 Since these cases do not correspond to specific physically relevant limits, and do not modify the qualitative behaviour of the system, we do not examine them further. }.
 Note that for the points ${\mathcal S}_{\lambda_2}$, \Sg, \Gg, and ${\mathcal G}_{\lambda_2}$, we set $w = 0$.